 Skip to main content

 Steno processes your recordings using two AI models that run locally on your hardware.
-After the initial model download, the app makes no network requests related to your recordings by default.
-Your audio, transcripts, and summaries stay on your Mac unless you optionally configure a cloud summarization model (see below).
+Your audio, transcripts, and summaries stay on your Mac unless you optionally configure a cloud summarization model (see below) — meeting content is never uploaded by default.
+The app does send anonymous product-usage analytics (see below), which is on by default and can be turned off in Settings.

 The processing pipeline